Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Introduction

-The potential of using non-dedicated radio signals for radar sensing is further boosted by machine learning, in particular, deep learning techniques \cite{1612600,7465731,8794643}.
-With these techniques, traditional radar is evolving towards more general \textit{radio sensing}.
-We prefer the term radio sensing to radar due to its generality and breadth.
-Radio sensing here can be widely referred to retrieving information from received radio signals, other than the communication data modulated to the signal at the transmitter.
-It can be achieved through the measurement of both \textit{ sensing parameters} related to location and moving speed such as time delay, angle-of-arrival (AoA), angle-of-departure (AoD), Doppler frequency and magnitude of multipath signal, and \textit{physical feature parameters} (such as inherent pattern signals of devices/objects/activities), using radio signals.
+Traditional radar is evolving towards more general \textit{radio sensing}.
+We prefer the term radio sensing to radar due to its generality and comprehensiveness.
+Radio sensing here can widely refer to retrieving information from received radio signals, other than the communication data modulated to the signal at the transmitter.
+It can be achieved through the measurement of both \textit{ sensing parameters} related to location and moving speed, such as time delay, angle-of-arrival (AoA), angle-of-departure (AoD), Doppler frequency and magnitude of a multipath signal, and \textit{physical feature parameters} (such as inherent pattern signals of devices/objects/activities), using radio signals.
 The two corresponding processing activities are called \textit{sensing parameter estimation} and \textit{pattern recognition} in this paper.
-In this sense, radio sensing refers to more general sensing techniques and applications using radio signals, corresponding to video sensing using video signals.
+In this sense, radio sensing refers more to general sensing techniques and applications using radio signals, like video sensing using video signals.
 Radio sensing involves more diverse applications such as object, activity and event recognition in Internet of Things (IoT), WiFi and 5G networks \cite{article4}.
 In \cite{7465731}, the authors described the ubiquitous use of wireless technologies such as WiFi, Bluetooth, FM radio and mobile cellular networks, as signals of opportunity in the implementation of IoT.
 These radio signals are transmitted by an existing infrastructure and are not specifically designed for the sensing purpose.
 In \cite{8794643}, the authors surveyed works on WiFi sensing where WiFi signals can be used for people and behavior recognition in an indoor environment.
 In \cite{article23}, it is shown that other radio signals, such as RFID and ZigBee, can also be used for activity recognition.
-These publications demonstrate the strong potentials of using low-bandwidth communication signals for radio sensing applications.
+These publications demonstrate the strong potential of using low-bandwidth communication signals for radio sensing applications.